Contingency Fee Agreements

-The law firm of Kohn, Kohn & Colapinto is dedicated to representing whistleblowers worldwide.
-We undertake most of our cases on a “contingency” basis, in which we agree to represent whistleblowers in exchange for obtaining a percentage of a final recovery.
+We represent most whistleblowers on a “contingency” basis.
+The process is very straightforward and simple.
+Whistleblowers are not charged an hourly fee.
+Instead, we agree to represent whistleblowers in exchange for obtaining a percentage of a final recovery.
 In these cases, our clients are not required to pay any upfront attorney’s fees and owe us nothing if we are unable to obtain a recovery or award on their behalf.

 |Years Out of Law School *